-Contact us on [email protected] and ask for our confidentiality policy if you'd like to find out more.
+Contact us at [email protected] and ask for our confidentiality policy if you'd like to find out more.

-Of course they can!
-The Youth Voice Network offers lots of opportunities for your young person to develop their skills - like working a team, speaking in public or writing.
-It also shows that they're passionate and working hard to champion young people's mental health.
+Of course you can!
+The Youth Voice Network offers lots of opportunities for you to develop your skills – like working in a team, speaking in public, or writing.
+It also shows that you're passionate and working hard to champion young people's mental health.

-We're always happy to write your young person a reference, if we can.
-Just get in touch on [email protected] or with the Mind staff member you've been talking to.
+We're always happy to write you a reference, if we can.
+Just get in touch at [email protected] or with the Mind staff member you've been talking to.

 We don't currently offer work experience at Mind.
 The best way to take part in our work is through the opportunities in the Youth Voice Network.

-Under GDPR laws, your young person has the right to access all the information that we hold about them.
+Under GDPR laws, you have the right to access all the information that we hold about you.

-If they'd like to see this, they can email our Supporter Services team on [email protected].
+If you'd like to see this, email our Supporter Services team at [email protected].

 You can read more about your legal rights to access your personal information here.

-No, it won't cost you or your young person any money.
+No, it won't cost you any money.
 It's free to join.
-And if your young person takes part in any events or opportunities, we'll pay for your costs - like food or travel.
+And if you take part in any events or opportunities, we'll pay for your costs – like food or travel.

 If you take part in one of our events or opportunities, we'll give you a voucher to say thank you.
 The voucher and the amount depends on the opportunity.